 Summarizing the opportunities and the challenges for chicken-free eggs in Japan and abroad.

-Today’s post also includes never before published commentary from Japan’s leading plant-based egg startup, UMAMI UNITED.
-So without further ado, let’s get cracking with a review of the series!
+Today’s post also includes exclusive commentary from Japan’s leading plant-based egg startup, UMAMI UNITED.

 The vegan egg market has grown a whopping 200% over the past two years.
 Nourished by a boom in demand for animal product alternatives, estimates project that the market for plant-based eggs alone will be worth $11.9 billion by 2029.

 A recent wave of avian flu has hit the global egg supply chain hard.
 Stores shelves and restaurant menus across the world are increasingly eggless.
 There has never been a greater need for alternatives to conventional chicken eggs.

 Eggs are one of the most widely used and versatile ingredients in the world.
 This makes creating an all-purpose alternative a true challenge.
 But, there’s a growing number of companies willing to take it on.
 Most are focussing on one specific “type” of egg offering, like “fried” or “liquid scramble” types.

 Startups and big-food companies are racing to hatch alternative egg products.
 To date, players have focussed on plants as a core ingredient.